DataDog/datadog-secret-backend/README.md

 > **datadog-secret-backend** is an implementation of the [Datadog Agent Secrets Management](https://docs.datadoghq.com/agent/guide/secrets-management/?tab=linux) executable supporting multiple backend secret providers.

+**IMPORTANT NOTE**: We have made BREAKING changes to this repo in the main branch.

+1. We are only supported one backend type being configured (this is why specifying backendID is no longer needed)
+2. The backend config is being written to stdin by the Datadog Agent, so any yaml file (except for the `datadog.yaml` file used to configure your Agent) won't be considered.

+To create a standalone executable from this repository, please switch to the `v0` branch, and follow the README instructions in that branch.
+Read the main branch's README if you wish for Datadog to handle the pulling of secrets automatically.

 ## Supported Backends

 | Backend | Provider | Description |